apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 ```

 **In this example, the value of the `preferences` property of the data object will be an array of strings.** Each string is the `name` property of a choice that was checked.
 If no boxes are checked, the value is an empty array.

+When "Friendly" is one of the selected checkboxes, the field named `friends` becomes visible.
+Otherwise that field is hidden.

 The `required` option currently has no meaning for `checkboxes`.